cppinclude/cppinclude/README.md

 ```

 * Empty result for CMake project:

-If analyze CMake project ( generated file compile_commands.json )
+The current implementation ignores CMake project files.
-result will be empty.
-Because in current implementation *cppinclude* analyze
+Only source files are analyzed currently that are either specified
-source files on file system or files from compile_commands.json
+in compile_commands.json or that are found on the filesystem.

 * Header files are files that have extension started with *h* letter

-***All limitations will be fixed in future releases ***
+***All limitations will be fixed in future releases***

 [Back to top](#cppinclude)

 #### different_type

 Show headers that are included in different ways.
-It helps to follow code style in project,
+It helps to follow code styles in project,
 for example include third party libraries in <...> and project header in "...".
 Example from [docs/examples/simple_example_for_different_type_report/](docs/examples/simple_example_for_different_type_report/)